medanisjbara/wordlist-rewriter/README.md

 It is mainly intended for those who want to make wordlists with certain criterias from a wordlist that has lines which do not meet those criterias. it's intended for bruteforcing targeted wordlists.
 I don't know if you can use it for other things.

 ## Dependencies
-only python 3. for the python version make and gcc if you want to compile the C version (you probably won't have to, there's a compiled binary already)
+* Only python 3. for the python version.
+* Make and gcc if you want to compile the C version (you probably won't have to, there's a compiled binary already).
+* Nothing if you want to try the binary (included with the source code).

 ## Differences
-The python version is the most bug free and the most tested.
+* The python version is the most bug free and the most tested.
 It's also the first to get new features and bug fixes.
 But at the cost of speed.
-The binary version is way faster.
-So in read world scenarios, it is the more useful one. (note that this project is for fun and for sharpening my skills buy training. that's all)
+* The C file is version is way faster.
+So in read world scenarios, it is the more useful one.
+* The binary included is just the result of compiling the C file.

+(note that this project is for fun and for sharpening my skills buy training. that's all)

 ## Installation
 first clone